Why Card Counting on Blackjack Doesn’t Work

-If you’re an avid live blackjack casino player, at some point or another, have wondered about the concept of card-counting.
+If you’re an avid blackjack player, at some point or another, have wondered about the concept of card-counting.
 You will find that many casino guides online, promote card counting as the all-elusive salvation to all your live blackjack woes.

 Card counting has been hyped up so much in Hollywood movies, that plenty of blackjack players are looking to learn the art of card counting.